hipstermojo/paperoni/README.md

     paperoni [OPTIONS] [urls]...

 OPTIONS:
+        --export <type>
+            Specify the file type of the export.
+The type must be in lower case. [default: epub]  [possible values: html, epub]
     -f, --file <file>
             Input file containing links

     -h, --help
             Prints help information

+        --inline-images
+            Inlines the article images when exporting to HTML using base64.
+            This is used when you do not want a separate folder created for images during HTML export.
+            NOTE: It uses base64 encoding on the images which results in larger HTML export sizes as each image increases in size by about 25%-33%.
         --inline-toc
             Add an inlined Table of Contents page at the start of the merged article.
+This does not affect the Table of Contents navigation
         --log-to-file
             Enables logging of events to a file located in .paperoni/logs with a default log level of debug.
 Use -v to specify the logging level
-        --max-conn <max_conn>
+        --max-conn <max-conn>
             The maximum number of concurrent HTTP connections when downloading articles.
 Default is 8.
             NOTE: It is advised to use as few connections as needed i.e between 1 and 50.
 Using more connections can end up overloading your network card with too many concurrent requests.
+        --no-css
+            Removes the stylesheets used in the EPUB generation.
+            The EPUB file will then be laid out based on your e-reader's default stylesheets.
+            Images and code blocks may overflow when this flag is set and layout of generated PDFs will be affected.
+Use --no-header-css if you want to only disable the styling on headers.
+        --no-header-css
+            Removes the header CSS styling but preserves styling of images and codeblocks.
+To remove all the default CSS, use --no-css instead.
+        --merge <output-name>
+            Merge multiple articles into a single epub that will be given the name provided

     -o, --output-dir <output_directory>
-            Directory for saving epub documents
+            Directory to store output epub documents

-        --merge <output_name>
-            Merge multiple articles into a single epub that will be given the name provided

     -V, --version
             Prints version information

     -v
             This takes upto 4 levels of verbosity in the following order.
             - Error (-v)
             - Warn (-vv)
             - Info (-vvv)
             - Debug (-vvvv)
             When this flag is passed, it disables the progress bars and logs to stderr.
             If you would like to send the logs to a file (and enable progress bars), pass the log-to-file flag.

 ARGS:
     <urls>...